iio888/My-Studying-Memo/CommunityToolKit.md

 ​		The `CommunityToolkit.Mvvm` package (aka MVVM Toolkit, formerly named `Microsoft.Toolkit.Mvvm`) is a modern, fast, and modular MVVM library.

-​		This package targets **.NET Standard** so it can be used on <u>any app platform: UWP, WinForms, WPF, Xamarin, Uno, and more;</u> and on any runtime: .NET Native, .NET Core, .NET Framework, or Mono.
+​		This package targets **.NET Standard** so it can be used on <u>any app platform: UWP, WinForms, [[WPF]], Xamarin, Uno, and more;</u> and on any runtime: .NET Native, .NET Core, .NET Framework, or Mono.
 It runs on all of them.
 The API surface is identical in all cases, making it perfect for building shared libraries.